 job checks out the code from the remote repository, installs dependencies, and runs the tests to make sure there are no bugs in the code.
 Once the build

 job takes over.
-It checks out a clean copy of the code because we do not want to push the node_modules
+It checks out a clean copy of the code, builds the docker image and push to Azure container registry.

 job has a dependency on the build